rain0r/stimmungskalender/docs/faq.md

 DATABASE_URL=mysql://my_user:my_password@my_host/my_database
 ```

-In the file `requirements/common.txt`, replace the line that contains `psycopg2` with `mysqlclient`.
+In the file `pyproject.toml`, replace the line that contains `psycopg2` with `mysqlclient`.

 Alternatively, `pip install mysqlclient`.
 Refer to the [docs](https://github.com/PyMySQL/mysqlclient) for more info.

 ## How can I use SQLite?

 No additional packages are needed.
-You can scrap line that contains `psycopg2` from `requirements/common.txt`.
+You can scrap line that contains `psycopg2` from `pyproject.toml`.

 The database line in the `.env` file should look like this: